-Sitting an easy ten minutes walk southeast of the Central Business District (CBD), heritage-listed Fitzroy Gardens is one of Melbourne’s most quaint green spaces.
-Criss-crossed with avenues of elegant elm trees along paths paved in the shape of a Union Jack, the 26 hectare picnic-perfect parkland is home to Cook’s Cottage—once owned by the famous Captain’s parents and brought all the way over from Yorkshire in England.
-Equally enchanting is the magical Fairies' Tree carved with nymphs and native Australian animals, and the twee miniature model tudor village.
-Or horticulturalists can enjoy the spectacular floral displays within the Spanish-style conservatory.
+Located an easy 10-minute walk southeast of the CBD, Fitzroy Gardens is one of Melbourne’s quaintest green spaces.
+Featuring avenues of elegant elm trees and paths paved in the shape of a Union Jack, this 64-acre, picnic-perfect parkland is also home to Cook’s Cottage, once owned by the famous captain’s parents and brought all the way over from Yorkshire, England.
+Equally enchanting is the Fairies’ Tree, carved with nymphs and native Australian animals, and the miniature model Tudor village.
+For horticulturalists, there’s even a Spanish-style conservatory full of spectacular floral displays.

 Have you been here?
 Share a tip or a photo with fellow travelers.

-Contributed by Nicole Smith AFAR LOCAL AUSSIE EXPERT Just outside the CBD, the Fitzroy Gardens encompass wide lanes lined with English elms, vast lawns, and a weird, but wonderful collection of fountains, statues, and such.
+Just outside the CBD, the Fitzroy Gardens encompass wide lanes lined with English elms, vast lawns, and a weird, but wonderful collection of fountains, statues, and such.
 Cook's Cottage, the reassembled childhood home of Captain Cook, is here too—but the real reason to go is for a bit of peace and quiet.
-To book this experience, contact Judy Perl email@example.com

 Sponsored by Tourism Australia